TRACE: Contrastive learning for multi-trial time-series data in neuroscience: Conclusion, limitations, and future work

 \section{Conclusion, limitations, and future work}

 We presented \TRACE, a new framework that combines contrastive learning with neighbor embeddings to directly generate interpretable 2D visualizations of large-scale neural time-series data.
 Using the inherent structure of multi-trial recordings common in neuroscience experiments, \TRACE{} is able to separate subtle differences of simulated neural response types that competing methods fail to distinguish.
-When applied to a diverse neural dataset of two-photon recordings, \TRACE{} captured both continuous variations in neural properties and discrete cell-type structures.
-Additionally, \TRACE{} identified clusters with fine differences in functional responses and highlighted recording artifacts in the learned 2D representation (Sec.~\ref{sec:results_artifacts_outliers}).
+When applied to a diverse neural dataset of two-photon recordings, \TRACE{} captured both continuous variations in neural properties and discrete cell-type structures, and identified clusters with fine differences in functional responses and highlighted recording artifacts in the learned 2D representation (Sec.~\ref{sec:results_artifacts_outliers}). \TRACE{} proved especially valuable for Neuropixels spike train data, because its approach of trial averaging preserves the underlying Poisson statistics better than standard augmentations used by other contrastive methods (e.g. temporal jitter or additive Gaussian noise).

 Conceptually, \TRACE{} has two advantages over existing methods.
-First, methods like $t$-SNE and UMAP based on neighborhood relationships in the high-dimensional space are sensitive to uninformative, noisy baseline activity and may not be able to detect short class-informative response period (Sec.~\ref{sec:synthetic_results}).
+First, methods like $t$-SNE and UMAP based on neighborhood relationships in the high-dimensional space are sensitive to uninformative, noisy baseline activity and may not be able to detect short class-informative response periods (Sec.~\ref{sec:synthetic_results}).
 Contrastive frameworks such as CEED rely on general-purpose data transformations and may mask subtle response differences between cell types.
 Second, \TRACE{} directly produces a 2D visualization while other contrastive methods require a separate reduction step.
 As a result, the embeddings produced by \TRACE{} were the most biologically interpretable as revealed by their ability to reflect key response characteristics (Sec.~\ref{sec:results_neural_data}).

 A limitation of our work is the need to train an embedding model, increasing computational time compared to $t$-SNE or UMAP.
 However, this comes with the benefit of improved embedding quality and the ability to map new data points.
 Another limitation of our work is the need for repeated trials.
 However, this data collection approach data is standard for many neuronal time-series datasets.
+In some cases, between-trial variation may be of interest, e.g., when investigating adaptation over multiple trials. \TRACE{} operates under the assumption that differences between trials are undesirable noise thus making it not the right tool for this type of question.